How would you define your style?

 Will you hold our date or call us if someone else requests that date?

-The date is not held until I receive a signed contract and deposit.
-As a courtesy, I will always make an effort to let you know when someone inquires about your date.
+The date is not held until we receive a signed contract and deposit.
+As a courtesy, we will always make an effort to let you know when someone inquires about your date.
 However, sometimes dates are booked over the phone or on the spot and the only way to make sure you have the date is to send in a contract and deposit.

 What is your payment schedule like?